awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + Java 1.8 JDK
 + Maven 3.6 or higher.

 **Cost to Complete**: The AWS Services included in this document are included in the AWS Free Tier.
+See [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

-**Note**: Please be sure to terminate all of the resources created during this document to ensure that you are no longer charged.
+**Note**: Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.

 **Topics**